HenryRoutson/Computer-science/Computer science.md

 for i in range(len(Iterables)-1,-1,-1): print(Iterables[i]) # Use different steps
 for a,b in zip(listA,listB): print(a,b) # use zip for multiple lists

-	# Methods
-	break
-	continue # next i
+break # break out of for loop
+continue # continue to next element or value pass # write if nothing happens to avoid an error

 # for else
 for ... :
 	if ... :
 		break
-else ... : # called if not break
+else ... : # called if break not called
 	...

+(), eval, not, and, or  # order of logical operations

 #                                                  FUNCTIONAL